jhpyle/docassemble/_docs/initial.md

 to `True`, but in the future, it will default to `False`, which may break some interviews.

+<a name="error action"></a>You can set an `error action` if you want
+your interview to do something substantive in the event that your interview encounters an error that it would otherwise show to the user.

+A simple application of `error action` would be to replace the error screen with a [`question`]:

+{% include side-by-side.html demo="error-action" %}

+When the interview encounters an error, the interview will run the [action] given by `error action`.
+In this case, `error action` is `on_error`, and calling this [action] shows a [`question`] to the user.

+An [action] can also run code that changes the interview logic.
+For example, an `error action` could skip through the remainder of the questions and present a final screen:

+{% include side-by-side.html demo="error-action-2" %}

+If the attempt to run the error action also results in an error, the latter error is shown on the screen in the usual fashion.

+See [`error help`] and [`verbose error messages`] for other ways to customize error messages.

 <a name="pre"></a><a name="submit"></a><a name="post"></a>The
 [`metadata`] block also accepts specifiers for default content to be inserted into various parts of the screen.